Gluten Free Macaroon Crust Cheesecake

 Instructions

-1. Preheat oven to 350 °F. Add approximately 2-inch depth of water to a large roasting pan.
+- Preheat oven to 350 °F. Add approximately a 2-inch depth of water to a large roasting pan.
 Place the pan in the oven while the oven preheats.

-2. Grind macaroons in food processor.
-Press crumbs into bottom of 9” springform pan.
+- Grind macaroons in a food processor.
+Press crumbs into the bottom of the 9” springform pan.
 Set crust aside.
-Wrap the springform pan in 3-4 large sheets of aluminum foil, tucking the foil up and over the edge to form a slight overhang.
+Place the springform pan inside a 10" cake pan, or alternatively wrap the springform pan in 3-4 large sheets of aluminum foil, tucking the foil up and over the edge to form a slight overhang.
 Ensure all sides of the springform pan are fully covered with foil.

 Notes